wallacebrf/Synology_Data_Scrub_Status/README.md

 The next line ```email_content_file_name``` is file name for the contents which will be emailed out.

-The final line ```enable_email_notifications``` allows to disable email notifications entirely.
+The next line ```enable_email_notifications``` allows to disable email notifications entirely.
 This is not recommended as the status script will not be able to notify you.
 This can be useful in testing and debugging however.

+the final line ```force_sync_status_display``` allows the script to send RAID srubbing statis if a RAID1 or RAID0 array is eigther being created or repaired.